satvik0805/satvik0805.github.io/_pages/experience.md

 description: An insight into the professional experience i have had in the past few years.
 nav: true
 nav_order: 2
-display_categories: [research & industry, extracurricular, volunteering]
+display_categories: [research & industry, extracurricular]
 horizontal: false
 ---